-Nevertheless, CBL and aerobic exercise, alone or simultaneously, decrease lipid peroxidation and improve antioxidant status, protecting striatal neurons in PD rats.
-Abdel-Salam et al., also demonstrated the protective properties of CBL in mitigating oxidative damage and neuronal death in a rotenone-induced PD model (Abdel-Salam et al., 2014).
-Requejo et al. also reported that nano delivery of CBL protected nigrostriatal DAergic neurons and improved motor impairments in 6-OHDA via the stimulation of the Akt signaling pathway (Requeio et al., 2018).
-Furthermore, evidence suggests that CBL enhances the survival and differentiation of transplanted neuronal stem cells into DAergic neurons within the striatum of an α-syn transgenic model of PD by increasing neurotrophic factors (Rockenstein et al., 2015; Rockenstein et al., 2007).
-Of note, we found that the antioxidant effect of combination therapy was better than monotherapy with CBL or EXE, indicating a synergistic effect of combined treatment.
+Nevertheless, CBL and aerobic exercise, alone or simultaneously, decreased lipid peroxidation and improved antioxidant status resulting in a protection of striatal neurons in PD rats.
+Omar et al. also demonstrated the protective properties of CBL in mitigating oxidative damage and neuronal death in a rotenone-induced PD model (Abdel-Salam et al., 2014).
+Requejo et al. also reported that nanodelivery of CBL protected nigrostriatal DAergic neurons and improved motor impairments in 6-OHDA via the stimulation of the Akt signaling pathway (Requejo et al., 2018).
+Furthermore, evidence suggests that CBL enhances the survival and differentiation of transplanted neuronal stem cells into DAergic neurons within the striatum of an α -syn transgenic model of PD by increasing neurotrophic factors (Rockenstein et al., 2015, 2007).
+Of note, we found that antioxidant effect of combination therapy was better than monotherapy with CBL or EXE, indicating a synergistic effect of combined treatment.

-Our study found that CBL and aerobic exercise, either alone or together, effectively reduced α-syn protein levels.
-Reducing α -syn levels is a key strategy for mitigating oxidative stress in PD (Delic et al., 2017).
-Aggregated a-syn disrupts mitochondrial function, resulting in increased ROS generation and subsequent cellular damage, including lipid peroxidation and DNA damage, potentially leading to apoptosis and neuroinflammation (Lin et al., 2019).
-However, lowering α -syn levels enhances mitochondrial biogenesis via PGC-1a (peroxisome proliferator-activated receptor gamma coactivator 1-alpha) up-regulation.
-It activates the Nrf2 pathway, promoting the expression of antioxidant genes such as superoxide dismutase and GPx.
-Additionally, augmented autophagy has been associated with decreased α-syn levels, which facilitates the removal of damaged proteins (Chakkittukandiyil et al., 2022).
+Our study found that CBL and aerobic exercise, either alone or together, effectively reduced α -syn protein levels.
+The reduction of α -syn levels is a key strategy for mitigating oxidative stress in PD (Delic et al., 2017).
+Aggregated α -syn disrupts mitochondrial function, resulting in increased ROS generation and subsequent cellular damage, including lipid peroxidation and DNA damage, potentially leading to apoptosis and neuroinflammation (Lin et al., 2019).

+However, lowering α -syn levels enhances mitochondrial biogenesis via PGC-1 α up-regulation and activates the Nrf2 pathway, promoting the expression of antioxidant genes such as SOD and GPx.
+Additionally, augmented autophagy has been associated with decreased α -syn levels, which facilitates the removal of damaged proteins (Chakkittukandiyil et al., 2022).

-Likewise, Hsueh et al. reported that short-term (one week) physical exercise ameliorated non-motor symptoms, and long-term exercise reduced motor dysfunction in 6-OHDA-induced PD animals, mainly by increasing tyrosine hydroxylase in SN and striatal BDNF (brain-derived neurotrophic factor) and bone marrow tyrosine kinase in chromosome X levels (Hsueh et al., 2018).
-Moreover, it has been well-accepted that exercise enhances endogenous antioxidant systems and improves brain neurotrophic factors and neurogenesis (Blum et al., 2001; Devi & Kiran, 2004; Mattson et al., 2008; Mocchetti et al., 2007).
-It has also been reported that exercise improves motor deficits and protects DAergic neurons in SNpc in 6-OHDA-lesioned animals by suppressing oxidative stress and neuroinflammatory responses and up-regulation of BDNF in the striatum (Costa et al., 2017; Crowley et al., 2019; Dias et al., 2013; Dutra et al., 2012; Lau et al., 2011; Palasz et al., 2019; Ogonovszky et al., 2005; Wu et al., 2011).
+Likewise, Hsueh et al. reported that short-term (one week) physical exercise ameliorated nonmotor symptoms and long-term exercise reduced motor dysfunction in 6-OHDA-induced PD animals, mainly by increasing tyrosine hydroxylase in SN, and striatal BDNF and bone marrow tyrosine kinase in chromosome X levels (Hsueh et al., 2018).
+Moreover, it has been well accepted that exercise enhances endogenous antioxidant systems and improves brain neurotrophic factors and neurogenesis (Blum et al., 2001; Devi & Kiran, 2004; Mattson, Gleichmann, & Cheng, 2008; Mocchetti, Bachis, Nosheny, & Tanda, 2007).
+It has been also reported that exercise improved motor deficits and protects DAergic neurons in SNpc in 6-OHDA-lesioned animals by suppression of oxidative stress and neuroinflammatory responses, and up-regulation of BDNF in the striatum (Costa et al., 2017; Crowley, Nolan, & Sullivan, 2019; Dias, Junn, & Mouradian, 2013; Dutra et al., 2012; Lau, Patki, Das-Panja, Le, & Ahmad, 2011; M. Kokaia, 2009; Ogonovszky et al., 2005; Wu et al., 2011).

 This study presents several limitations that warrant consideration in future research.
 While we assessed the impacts of CBL and aerobic exercise on motor function, oxidative stress, and α -syn expression in a PD model, BDNF levels and apoptotic markers in SN cells were not directly evaluated.
-Future research should examine these parameters to enhance understanding of the neuroprotective mechanisms associated with the observed benefits.
+Future research should examine these parameters to enhance the understanding of the neuroprotective mechanisms associated with the observed benefits.
 Furthermore, prolonging the treatment duration and integrating more precise cellular analyses, such as differentiating between DAergic and non-DAergic neurons, may provide significant insights into the long-term effects and cell-specific responses to these interventions.
-Addressing these limitations may result in more effective and targeted treatment strategies, enhancing the quality of life for patients with PD.
+Addressing these limitations may result in more effective and targeted treatment strategies, thereby enhancing the quality of life for patients with PD.

-5. Conclusion
+Conclusion

-According to the results of the present study, simultaneous moderate-intensity aerobic exercise and CBL administration synergistically attenuated 6-OHDA-induced motor dysfunction and muscle rigidity, possibly by enhancing antioxidant activity, decreasing oxidative stress, and protecting striatal neurons.
+According to the results of the present study, simultaneous moderate-intensity aerobic exercise and CBL administration synergistically attenuated 6-OHDA-induced motor dysfunction and muscle rigidity possibly by enhancing antioxidant activity and decreasing oxidative stress, and protecting striatal neurons.